datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.3.25 - 2025/02/12 =
+* Updated API Version selection to "stable" and "beta" and disabled the "beta" option as it's not currently available.

 = 1.3.24 - 2025/02/10 =
 * Fixed drop down for Merchant Limit search filter